DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 ## Libfabric Hybrid

 Run with: base_image_libcxi_libfabric1152_mpich423.sif
+(Note: base_image_libfabric1152_mpich423.sif should give the same results and is built by default.)
 Couldn't easily improve the RCCL performance.

 Bandwidth and latency are very similar to the native performance.